BenjaminCharlton/Aspire4Wasm/README.md

 public void SerializeServiceDiscoveryInfo(IResourceWithServiceDiscovery resource) { }
 ```
 Note: If you choose to override the default behaviour with an output format that Aspire can't read from your WebAssembly client app, you'll also need to override the discovery behaviour on the client, which is outside the scope of what I've developed here.
+## CORS (optional) in your web API
+Now that your Blazor WebAssembly (client) app has a reference to one or more web APIs, you can
 ## Contributing
 I'm a hobbyist.
 I know there are loads of people out there who be able to improve this in ways I can't, or see opportunities for improvement that I can't even imagine.
 If you want to contribute, bring it on!
 Send me a pull request.